We'll help you make attendance an academic and financial reality through financial aid planning.

 • New Transfer Students

 • Your transfer GPA must be 3.25 or higher OR have a test score on a nationally recognized college admissions test (e.g. SAT or ACT) above the 75th percentile.
-Your GPA will be calculated using only the courses and grades that have been accepted toward your degree program at Columbia
+Your GPA will be calculated using only the courses and grades that have been accepted toward your degree program at Columbia College.

 • New Graduate Students